Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 they cannot afford GPU-specific code in their codebase.
 A dispatching system is a low-maintenance solution for extending the functionality of the API.

-In 2019, Peter Bell added support for backend switching to `scipy.fft` module ([PR #10383](https://github.com/scipy/scipy/pull/10383)) using `uarray`.
+In 2019, Peter Bell added support for backend switching to the `scipy.fft` module ([PR #10383](https://github.com/scipy/scipy/pull/10383)) using `uarray`.
 Now it's possible to tell SciPy to use, for example, CuPy backend, for computing FFT when CuPy's array is passed to functions from `scipy.fft`.